Manas120104/MedClarify/README.md

 ## 📋 Medical Report Analysis Module

 ### 🎯 Purpose
+- The purpose of this "Medical Report Analysis Module" of MedClarify is to interpret and summarize complex clinical documents into clear, comprehensible insights that support both healthcare professionals and patients in understanding key medical information.
+- It employs advanced natural language processing (NLP) and domain-specialized generative AI techniques to extract critical details such as diagnoses, treatments, diseases, lab findings, and prognostic indicators from lengthy or technical reports.
+- By transforming dense medical jargon into structured, human-readable summaries, this module enhances clinical transparency, aids in decision-making, and ensures that vital health information is accurate, concise, and easily accessible to all stakeholders in the healthcare process, including common people.
-**Bridges the gap** between complex clinical documentation and patient comprehension by automating extraction, explanation, and summarization of medical reports.
+- It **bridges the gap** between complex clinical documentation and patient comprehension by automating extraction, explanation, and summarization of medical reports.

 ### 🔄 Multi-Stage Processing Pipeline

 #### Step 1: PDF Text Extraction 📄
 - Uses **PyPDF2 library** for robust text extraction
 - **Maintains original formatting, structure, and contextual coherence**
-- Preserves relationships between sections (diagnoses, findings, medications, observations)
+- Preserves relationships between sections (diagnoses, findings, medications, diseases, observations)

 #### Step 2: Named Entity Recognition (NER) 🏷️
-- Processes extracted text with **BIOMed NER model**
+- Processes extracted text with **BIOMed NER model** that leverages the **DeBERTaV3 Transformer Model** internally
 - **Transformer-based biomedical NER framework** trained specifically for medical content
-- **Detects and classifies** medically relevant entities:
+- **Detects and extracts** medically relevant entities:
   - 🦠 Diseases
   - 💊 Drug names
   - 🩺 Treatment protocols